Common Lisp the Language, 2nd Edition

 particularly if one is a subtype of another; the earliest applicable

 clause is chosen.
-Thus for typecase
+Thus for typecase, unlike

-, the order of the clauses may affect the behavior of
+case, the order of the clauses may affect the behavior of

 the construct.
 For example: